Bang-Ride Optimal Control: Monotonicity, External Positivity, and Fast Battery Charging: Linear Systems with External Positivity for Costate Dynamics

 Here, we compare Theorems~\ref{thm:mono} and~\ref{thm:linear}.
 First, the system class \eqref{eq:SimpleLinear} in Theorem~\ref{thm:linear} satisfies Assumption~\ref{ass:MonoSys} in Theorem~\ref{thm:mono}.
 In Theorem~\ref{thm:linear}, $\lambda(t^-_f)$ may contain both positive and negative elements, unlike $\lambda(t_f^-) \geqslant 0$ in Theorem~\ref{thm:mono} due to Assumption~\ref{ass:MonoTf}.
 Moreover, Theorem~\ref{thm:linear} does not restrict the sign of $\partial \bar{s}_i^\star/ \partial x$.
 Also, note that compared to Theorem~\ref{thm:Main}, controllability is not required in Theorem~\ref{thm:linear} as Assumption~\ref{ass:Linear} allows identical diagonal elements in $A$.

 The above generality of Theorem~\ref{thm:linear} is achieved by the additional restrictions on the system in Assumption~\ref{ass:Linear}b and on the relative sensitivity of the constraints in Assumption \ref{ass:Linear}c.
-Nonetheless, we view Theorem~\ref{thm:linear} as an important foundation for a more general solution of the problem in future research.
+Nonetheless, we view Theorem~\ref{thm:linear} as an important foundation for a more general solution in future research.